Psychologist

 What’s Behind Spending Addiction?

-Spending addiction is a symptom that there are negative feelings you’re trying to avoid.
+Spending addiction is often a symptom that there are negative feelings you are trying to avoid.
 Indulging yourself in shopping helps numb these troubling feelings, at least for a while.
 Every time you try to stop the pattern of compulsive spending, you may find you have to deal with distressing feelings and the panic and fear that results.
-Even though you may have promised yourself you were going to really curb your spending, in an attempt to feel better fast, you go on yet another shopping binge.

 There are many social and cultural factors that tend to increase the addictive potential of shopping and spending.
 The easy availability of credit and the material focus of society in general encourage people to accumulate possessions now and worry about financial responsibility later.
 Society places a strong emphasis on one's outer appearance and many media personalities promote spending money to achieve a certain look that will bring about happiness.
 In addition, the accessibility of purchasing has been made easier with the arrival of online shopping and television programs devoted to buying goods 24 hours a day.